 - IGHS Global Faculty Affiliates are expected to maintain ongoing collaborative work with IGHS FAP and/or UCSF trainees.
 Global Faculty Affiliates will be asked to renew membership in the program every two years.

-Selection process: GFAP candidates will be nominated by FAPs to apply for membership once per year.
-All applicants will be reviewed and selected by the IGHS FAP Executive Committee and IGHS leadership.
-Membership spots per year are limited (<5 per year)
+Selection process: IGHS Global Affiliate candidates must be nominated by one or more IGHS Affiliates to apply for membership.
+Nominations will be considered on a rolling basis.
+All applications will be reviewed and Global Affiliates accepted by the IGHS FAP Executive Committee and IGHS leadership.
+Membership spots per year may be limited.

 Larry Akoko MD - Muhimbili University of Health and Allied Sciences